AlexKnauth/hollowknight-autosplit-wasm/README.md

 - Custom auto splitter settings: Select `Import Splits`
 - Select a file: Select your splits file

+When you run OBS, it needs to have permission to read memory of other processes.
+- On Mac, I have not found a good way to do this.
+I do *not* recommend running OBS under `sudo`.
+- On Linux, give it permission with one of:
+  - setting `/proc/sys/kernel/yama/ptrace_scope` to 0, which can be done with `echo "0"|sudo tee /proc/sys/kernel/yama/ptrace_scope`
+  - setting the capabilities to include `CAP_SYS_PTRACE`, which can be done with `sudo setcap CAP_SYS_PTRACE=+eip /usr/bin/obs` or some variation of that

 ## Instructions for LiveSplit One Druid

 Note: The main `livesplit-one-druid` repository might not